ilanschnell/bitarray/README.rst

    i.e. convert each 1-bit into a 0-bit and vice versa.

+``iterdecode(code)`` -> iterator
+   Given a prefix code (a dict mapping symbols to bitarrays), decode the content of the bitarray and iterate over the symbols.

 ``itersearch(bitarray)`` -> iterator
    Searches for the given a bitarray in self, and return an iterator over the start positions where bitarray matches self.